 200ml - 300ml non dairy milk (we used soy)

 Preheat the oven to 220C/200F.

-Finely chop the onions, celery, leek, carrots and mushrooms (you can do this in a food processor if you prefer).
-Heat oil in a large saucepan, add the onions and a pinch of salt.
+Heat the oil in a large saucepan then add the onions and a pinch of salt.
 Begin to soften the onions.
 Add the maple syrup (or other sweetener of choice) and cook the onions until they are darker and jammier.

 Add your celery, carrots, leek and celery and cook until they have softened and the flavours have intensified around 10 minutes.

 Whilst your vegetables are softening you can get started on the mashed potato.
 Peel and chop all the potatoes into rough 2cm chunks.
 Place the Maris Pipers into a large pan of cold salted water over a medium heat.
 Bring to the boil, then simmer for 15 to 12 minutes or until tender.
 Drain and leave to steam dry for a couple of minutes.
 Heat up your milk in a small pan and add the butter, once melted pour over the potatoes and mash until smooth, then set aside.